DanialArab/Docker/README.md

         3dcfa5499ca0   react-app   "docker-entrypoint.s…"   About an hour ago    Up About an hour    3000/tcp                                reverent_leakey

-here for my c1 container I have the following port mapping
+here for my c1 container, I have the following port mapping

         0.0.0.0:80->3000/tcp, :::80->3000/tcp

-here I can see that the port 80 of the host is mapped to port 3000 of the container.
+here I can see that port 80 of the host is mapped to port 3000 of the container.
 We don't have this notation for other containers.

 <a name="44"></a>
 ### Executing Commands in Running Containers

-I learned that when I start a container it executes the default command specified using CMD instruction in the docker file, whcih is:
+I learned that when I start a container it executes the default command specified using CMD instruction in the docker file, which is:

         FROM node:14.16.0-alpine3.13
         RUN addgroup app && adduser -S -G app app